Luke Kelly: Musical beginnings

 Kelly had been interested in music during his teenage years: he regularly attended céilithe with his sister Mona and listened to American vocalists including: Fats Domino, Al Jolson, Frank Sinatra and Perry Como.
 He also had an interest in theatre and musicals, being involved with the staging of plays by Dublin's Marian Arts Society.

 The first folk club he came across was in the Bridge Hotel, Newcastle upon Tyne in early 1960.
 Having already acquired the use of a banjo, he started memorising songs.
 In Leeds he brought his banjo to sessions in McReady's pub.
-The folk revival was under way in England: at the centre of it was Ewan MacColl who scripted a radio programme called Ballads and Blues.
+The folk revival was under way in England: at the centre of it was Ewan MacColl, who scripted a radio programme called Ballads and Blues.
 A revival in the skiffle genre also injected a certain energy into folk singing at the time.

 Kelly started busking.
-On a trip home he went to a fleadh cheoil in Milltown Malbay on the advice of Johnny Moynihan.
+On a trip home, he went to a fleadh cheoil in Milltown Malbay on the advice of Johnny Moynihan.
 He listened to recordings of Woody Guthrie and Pete Seeger.
 He also developed his political convictions which, as Ronnie Drew pointed out after his death, he stuck to throughout his life.
 As Drew also pointed out, he "learned to sing with perfect diction".

 Kelly befriended Sean Mulready in Birmingham and lived in his home for a period.
 Mulready was a teacher who was forced from his job in Dublin because of his communist beliefs.
-Mulready had strong music links; a sister, Kathleen Moynihan was a founder member of Comhaltas Ceoltóirí Éireann, and he was related by marriage to Festy Conlon, the County Galway whistle player.
+Mulready had strong music links; a sister, Kathleen Moynihan, was a founding member of Comhaltas Ceoltóirí Éireann, and he was related by marriage to Festy Conlon, the County Galway whistle player.
 Mulready's brother-in-law, Ned Stapleton, taught Kelly "The Rocky Road to Dublin".
 During this period he studied literature and politics under the tutelage of Mulready, his wife Mollie, and Marxist classicist George Derwent Thomson: Kelly later stated that his interest in music grew parallel to his interest in politics.

 Kelly bought his first banjo, which had five strings and a long neck, and played it in the style of Pete Seeger and Tommy Makem.
 At the same time, Kelly began a habit of reading, and also began playing golf on one of Birmingham's municipal courses.
 He got involved in the Jug O'Punch folk club run by Ian Campbell.
-He befriended Dominic Behan and they performed in folk clubs and Irish pubs from London to Glasgow.
+He befriended Dominic Behan, and they performed in folk clubs and Irish pubs from London to Glasgow.
 In London pubs, like "The Favourite", he would hear street singer Margaret Barry and musicians in exile like Roger Sherlock, Seamus Ennis, Bobby Casey and Mairtín Byrnes.